vladimir-xaro/event-emitter/README.md

 /** */
 ```

 ## Methods
 #### subscribe(key: string, cb: T_Func): { dispose: T_Func };
-	Subscribe on event by key
+	Creates a key for the event and subscribes the passed callback to it.

 #### unsubscribe(key: string): void;
-	Unsubscribe from all callbacks from the event and remove its key
+	Unsubscribes all callback functions from the event and removes the event key.

 #### removeListener(key: string, cb: T_Func): void;
-	Remove callback from event by callback function
+	Removes a specific event key callback function.

 #### once(key: string, cb: T_Func): void;
-	Call once call back
+	Calls the callback function only once, and then removes it.

 #### has(key: string): boolean;
-	Return event key exists
+	Checks for an event by key.
+	(Doesn't check for callback functions)

 #### emit(key: string, ...args: any): void;
-	Emit callbacks from an event by key
+	Calls all callback functions on events using the event key.

 #### validateEmit(key: string, ...args: any): boolean;
-	Emit callbacks from an event by key, but terminate execution if the callback returned anything other than true
+	Just like "emit" calls all callback functions.
+However, the callback must return a boolean value, which determines whether or not the next callback will execute.
+	As a result, it returns the result of the last executed callback function.

+#### seriesEmit(key: string, ...args: any): any
+	Just like "emit" calls all callbacks, but unlike "emit" it passes the result of the previous callback to the next one as an argument.
+	As aresult, it will return the result of the last callback.

 ## License